|Are those things supposed to go together?|

 For a good starter on thinking through a middle way between extreme feminism and complete rejection of feminist efforts, I recommend Dorothy L. Sayers’s Are Women Human?
 It’s a little book comprised of two short, very readable (and rather witty) essays: one critiques Feminism, the other, the Church.

 Let’s work together to de-vilify feminism.
-There really should be only one F-word… Foucault! [insert another winking emoticon here]
+There really should be only one F-word… Foucault! [insert winking emoticon here]